NicolasFlandrois/Stardate/README.md

 - Stardate Translation:

-    - This script intend to translate a Stardate into an Earthdate.
+    This script intend to translate a Stardate into an Earthdate.
 It is using customized reference points for calculation, according to STO Stardate generator.
     For the moment, if the user wants to set up customized reference points, he/she needs to modify (b, c) variables directly in the script.

     > **Note**: Due to the nature of a Stardate and approximation (rounding at 2 decimals), the translation of the stardate has a leap error of 2 minutes.

-    - It will ask the user to inputs the stardate we want to translate:
+    It will ask the user to inputs the stardate we want to translate:

         - Stardate

-    - It will print (display) 3 outputs in your consol:
+    It will display in your consol:

         - Stardate (the date the user inputed, as a reminder).
         - Whether the current year is a Leap Year or a Normal Year.